satocos135/animalfolktale-analysis/README.md

 The contents of this repository are as follows:

 + ./
-    + supplementary.pdf
-        + Suplimentary figures for the paper.
     + analysis.ipynb
         + Main analyses in the paper (Python), Jupyter-notebook format
     + utility.py